Compare Current 30-Year Mortgage Rates in February 2025

 • You need cash for a major renovation or life expense.
 You can spread out the cost of an expensive home improvement project with a 30-year fixed-rate cash-out refinance.

-The two streamline refinance programs are: VA interest rate reduction refinance loan (IRRRLs) and FHA streamline refinances
+Two examples of streamline refinance programs are VA interest rate reduction refinance loans (IRRRLs) and FHA streamline refinances.

 Both purchase and refinance closing costs usually run about 2% to 6% of the loan amount.